 To WordPress or not to WordPress?

-Back in 2014, the National Botanic Garden of Wales asked us to look into their ailing WordPress site.
+In 2014, the National Botanic Garden of Wales asked us to look into their ailing WordPress site.

-As a result, the Garden was understandably very reluctant to build their new site on WordPress (spoiler alert: we went with WP, and it did a great job).
+As a result, the Garden was understandably very reluctant to build their new site on WordPress.
+(Spoiler alert: we went with WP, and it did a great job).